 Digital economy can support digital media, neither print nor TV.

-Insider Inc. is part of a media group which is looking to build a sustainable, long-term business.
+Insider Inc. is part of a media group that is looking to build a sustainable, long-term business.
 The publisher isn’t planning to trade user experience for high-growth rates.
 They’re already profitable and are planning to expand “Insider” to new verticals – Car Insider, Travel Insider, or Pet Insider.
 So, we’re excited as you to see what the publisher will do next.